096: What the Nervous System Tells Us About Understanding & Improving Behavior, with Mona Delahooke, Ph.D.

 If your child has ADHD (or is on the autism spectrum), behavior is likely top of mind for you.
 They act in ways we don’t understand, find inappropriate, or don’t approve of when we view behavior through the traditional behavior lens.
 Brain-based science now helps us understand behavior and how our autonomic nervous system — our physiology — drives how we feel and how we respond to how we feel.

-In this episode of the Parenting ADHD Podcast, psychologist and behavior expert, Mona Delahooke, PhD, explains Dr. Stephen Porges’s Polyvagal Theory and how to harness an understanding of the autonomic nervous system to appropriately and positively address behavior challenges.
+In this episode, psychologist and behavior expert, Mona Delahooke, PhD, explains Dr. Stephen Porges’s Polyvagal Theory and how to harness an understanding of the autonomic nervous system to appropriately and positively address behavior challenges.
 While everything we discuss is backed by brain science, we’ve broken it down into simple terms.
 This conversation is one that all of us can understand and includes proven strategies to implement with your child right now.

 My Guest